| _How to apply for a tourist visa? Traveling in China requires a tourism visa (L).

 Xiamen and other Special Economic Zones may apply directly

-authorities in these zones for tourist visas.
+to visa authorities in these zones for tourist visas.
 Foreign tourist

 groups from Hong Kong for a 72-hour visit to the Shenzhen